The Crestview Neighborhood Association recently featured Peak Performers in their monthly newsletter. The text from the article can be found below.

 Media contact: firstname.lastname@example.org – (512) 453-8833 X 116

-After reading a recent article from the Society of Human Resource Management, we at Peak Performers were reminded of just how much fear and misunderstanding still exists when it comes to hiring people with disabilities.
+There’s a lot of fear and misunderstanding about hiring people with disabilities.
 In the article, SHRM uncovers that significant biases still exist, with 32% of managers saying they would be uncomfortable hiring someone with a mental-health disability, and 42% of HR professionals believing work can’t be done by someone with a learning or attention disability.
 Perhaps most striking is a lack of disability training and corporate recruitment initiatives for people with disabilities that are in place.

 We’ve hired a lot of people with disabilities over the last 25 years.
 Over 80% of our current staff have a qualifying disability (and many of those are non-observable disabilities).
 Below, we share our insights into successfully hiring and retaining individuals with disabilities: